Do You Suddenly Get A Sense Of Impending Doom? 7 Ways To Calm Down From The Impending Doom Feeling

 3: Connect To Someone Supportive

 Connect to someone you can talk to about this fear who will listen and allow you to express your fear.
 Please don’t call someone who won’t validate the fear or will trivialize it by saying “don’t worry, why would you worry about this, don’t think that way.”
 Instead, try to connect to someone who can say “hey, I’ve worried about that too,” or “it’s okay to be afraid.”
 Connecting to a loved person could help you to realize that you are safe, you are loved, and it will all be okay.
+If you are that loved one and you are reading this, click here to learn how to support someone with social anxiety without becoming a caregiver or codependent.

 4: Have A Mantra